StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-1/romans-1-26-27-are-people-born-gay/_index.md

 Leaving things here in this discussion may be somewhat unsatisfying in that no hard position is being put forward, *per se*.
 However, what I can say with certainty is that:

-1) We must accept those who confess Christ and repent of sinful behaviors---those who both acknowledge such behaviors as wrong and also acknowledge their need for forgiveness for any lapses.
+1) We must accept those who confess Christ and repent of sinful behaviors—those who both acknowledge such behaviors as wrong and also acknowledge their need for forgiveness for any lapses.
 We are all sinners in need of grace, after all (Romans 3:23; James 3:2).
 2) But we must never accept those who claim to be Christian and yet refuse to acknowledge that homosexuality is wrong and sinful.
 That would put us in direct opposition to 1 Corinthians 5:9-13.
-(And Romans 1:32, in our immediate context---since we would essentially be approving of evil).
+(And Romans 1:32, in our immediate context—since we would essentially be approving of evil).

 {{% /content %}}